Quality Assurance Agency for Higher Education: Purpose and focus areas

-Structure and funding
+Status and funding

-QAA is an independent body, a limited company and a registered charity in England, Wales and Scotland.
-Its objects and constitution are set out in its Memorandum and Articles of Association.
-Its board includes representatives of UK universities, funding councils, and students.
+QAA is an independent body, a company limited by guarantee, and a registered charity in England, Wales and Scotland.
+Its objects and constitution are set out in its Articles of Association.
+Its board includes representatives of United Kingdom universities and other higher education institutions, further education colleges, funding councils, and students.

-QAA's funding comes from a combination of Membership subscriptions from UK universities and colleges, contracts with UK higher education regulators, funding bodies and government departments, and commissioned work including international reviews and business development work.
+QAA's funding comes from a combination of membership subscriptions from universities and colleges in the United Kingdom and internationally, contracts with United Kingdom higher education regulators, funding bodies and government departments, and commissioned work including international reviews and business development work.

-It has a head office in Gloucester, a Scottish office in Glasgow, and subsidiary offices in London and Cardiff.
+It operates a flexible working policy but continues to maintain offices in Gloucester.

 Role and responsibilities

 Higher education review work

-UK degree-awarding bodies (mainly universities) set their own standards for the degrees and other qualifications they award (academic degrees), but since most courses are partly or entirely publicly funded (including through student loans) there is a requirement that they undergo external review to demonstrate that a national 'threshold' standard is met, and that quality is satisfactory.
-QAA is the body that undertakes this independent role in the UK.
+United Kingdom degree-awarding bodies (mainly universities) set their own standards for the degrees and other qualifications they award (academic degrees), but since most courses are partly or entirely publicly funded (including through student loans) there is a requirement that they undergo external review to demonstrate that a national 'threshold' standard is met, and that quality is satisfactory.
+QAA is the body that undertakes this independent role in the United Kingdom.
 It does so through processes of peer review.
 Reviewers have extensive experience of higher education at a senior level, or are current or recent students.

 While there are some differences between the methods used by QAA to achieve this, they have some key features in common.
-All reviews check that UK expectations are met; currently this is done by benchmarking the provision against QAA's Quality Code (see below).
+All reviews check that United Kingdom expectations are met; currently this is done by benchmarking the provision against QAA's Quality Code (see below).
 Other resources used for benchmarks of academic standards include the 'subject benchmark statements' (maintained by QAA in consultation with the academic community), relevant qualifications and credit frameworks, institutions' own rules and handbooks, standards set by professional bodies, and the European Standards and Guidelines maintained by the European Association for Quality Assurance in Higher Education (ENQA).

-Each review results in a published report containing judgements on whether UK expectations are met.
+Each review results in a published report containing judgements on whether United Kingdom expectations are met.
 Separate judgements comment on academic standards, academic quality, and the public information provided about courses.
 Reports include recommendations for improvement, citations of good practice, and affirmations of actions taken by the higher education provider to improve since the last review.

 QAA's review methods are informed by a self-evaluation submitted in advance by each university or college, and by a 'student submission' - a commentary by its students.
 At time of writing, review places an emphasis on the existence of robust academic management structures, and policies and approaches that enable national expectations to be fulfilled, combined with evidence that this is happening.
 Evidence is obtained in a variety of ways, including interviews with relevant individuals and structured discussions with student and staff focus groups.

 QAA reviews do not generally look at individual courses or programmes of study, neither do they review or evaluate students' work.